 Membership dues are paid annually and are payable on January 1 of each year.

-We have created a member statement that members are welcome to use in their communication and marketing materials to highlight the work our members do for the CRSB and to improve sustainability in the Canadian beef industry.
-Contact us @ email@example.com for more information.
+We have created a member statement that we invite members to use in their communication and marketing materials to highlight the work they do for the CRSB and to improve sustainability in the Canadian beef industry.
+Contact us at firstname.lastname@example.org for more information.

 “The Canadian Cattlemen’s Association was a founding member of the CRSB because we are committed to transparency and collaboration.
 We’re extremely proud of the global leadership role Canadian farmers and ranchers have played in sustainable agriculture production and we feel that through enhanced collaboration across the diverse membership at the CRSB we will be able to further enhance our ability to produce safe, wholesome and sustainable food for Canadians and our customers abroad."